n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmchatopenai.md

 ---
-title: Chat OpenAI
+title: OpenAI Chat Model
-description: Documentation for the Chat OpenAI node in n8n, a workflow automation platform.
+description: Documentation for the OpenAI Chat Model node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 ---

-# Chat OpenAI
+# OpenAI Chat Model

-The Chat OpenAI node allows you to use OpenAI's chat models with conversational agents.
+The OpenAI Chat Model node allows you to use OpenAI's chat models with conversational agents.

-On this page, you'll find the node parameters for the Chat OpenAI node, and links to more resources.
+On this page, you'll find the node parameters for the OpenAI Chat Model node, and links to more resources.

 !!! note "Credentials"
     You can find authentication information for this node [here](/integrations/builtin/credentials/openai/).